jordanhenshaw/alva_sorcerer_docs/docs/source/nodes.rst

 These nodes can be used to mix two or three different parameter choices across a group.
 They can toggle between Intensity, Color, and Pan/Tilt.
 They can either fan the choices across the group, or when the middle selection is hidden, they can alternate two selections.
 This is particularly useful for adding 2 alternating colors to effect lights.
 The boring settings part of the mixer node can easily be hidden with the eye icon.
 To bring them back, bring up the format popup with the F key.
 To create a mixer that controls both intensity, color, and pan/tilt for a group, the settings can be toggled off and three different mixer node can be stacked in top of each other with minimal wasted space in between.
 A node will only change its layering if the node is fully selected.
 Simply changing a slider or color will not layer a bottom node to the top.
 Changing the underlying settings of the node, like parameter type or group target, will however, and you will need to click the bottom, then the middle, then the top to restore the correct layering.

-Mixer driver nodes
+Mixer driver nodes (control multiple mixers at the same time)
 --------------------------------------------
 These nodes work exactly the same way group driver nodes do, only they do not currently have master input sockets, so they cannot be accessed remotely when collapsed inside a group node.
 These nodes, in addition to the group driver nodes, do not have group targets in the top left corner since their targets are defined instead by sockets and noodles.

-Group data system
+Group data system (edit what channels are in what groups)
 -----------------------------------------------
 .. figure:: ../source/_static/group_data.png
    :align: center